-On March 17, 2015 the Company filed a Verified Complaint in the Court of Chancery of the State of Delaware against Fraunhofer and Vidadi Yusibov ("Yusibov"), Fraunhofer's Executive Director, seeking monetary damages and equitable relief based on Fraunhofer's material and continuing breaches of their contracts with the Company.
-On September 16, 2015, the Company voluntarily dismissed its action against Yusibov, without prejudice, and thereafter on September 29, 2015, the Company filed a Verified Amended Complaint against Fraunhofer alleging material breaches by Fraunhofer of its agreements with the Company and seeking monetary damages and equitable relief against Fraunhofer.
-Briefing has been completed on a motion to dismiss filed by Fraunhofer in lieu of filing an answer to the complaint.
-Fraunhofer also has moved for a protective order in connection with certain discovery served by iBio.
-At the Court's suggestion, the parties have agreed to brief, before the Court decides the motion for protective order, their respective positions on the scope of iBio's rights under the parties' agreements.
-The Court heard oral argument on this threshold issue on April 29, 2016.
-The Company is unable to predict the ultimate outcome of this action at this time.
+On March 17, 2015, the Company filed a Verified Complaint in the Court of Chancery of the State of Delaware against Fraunhofer and Vidadi Yusibov ("Yusibov"), Fraunhofer's Executive Director, seeking monetary damages and equitable relief based on Fraunhofer's material and continuing breaches of their contracts with the Company.
+On September 16, 2015, the Company voluntarily dismissed its action against Yusibov, without prejudice, and thereafter on September 29, 2015, the Company filed a Verified Amended Complaint against Fraunhofer alleging material breaches of its agreements with the Company and seeking monetary damages and equitable relief against Fraunhofer.
+Briefing was completed on a motion to dismiss filed by Fraunhofer in lieu of filing an answer to the complaint.
+Fraunhofer also moved for a protective order in connection with certain discovery served by iBio.
+The Court bifurcated the action to first resolve the threshold question in the case - the scope of iBio's ownership of the technology developed or held by Fraunhofer - before proceeding with the rest of the case and the parties stipulated their agreement to that approach.
+After considering the parties' written submissions and oral argument on this threshold issue on April 29, 2016, the Court resolved the threshold issue in favor of iBio on July 29, 2016, holding that iBio owns all proprietary rights of any kind to all plant-based technology of Fraunhofer developed or held as of December 31, 2014, including know-how, and is entitled to receive a transfer of the technology from Fraunhofer.
+On September 19, 2016, Fraunhofer informed the Court that it does not intend to pursue its motion for protective order at this time. iBio has sought leave of Court to supplement and amend its current complaint to add additional state law claims against Fraunhofer.
+Fraunhofer opposes this motion.
+The Company is unable to predict the further outcome of this action at this time.